GSA/search.digitalgov.gov/_posts/2013-08-20-site-overview.md

 The Site Overview page provides a snapshot of what has been happening on your site in the past day or so.

+You can also opt to receive this snapshot as a daily email by clicking on the envelope icon next to your selected site.

 ## Top Queries

 Reports on the top 10 searches done by searchers on your site.
 If you don't have any searches, you'll see a message that there aren't enough query data available.
 These typically don't require any action as they don't change much from day-to-day.